Student Preparedness Permits

 • Important information to consider when completing the immunization form:

-• More information on immunization documentation can be found on our Immunization FAQ (Rev.2024).
+• More information on immunization documentation can be found on our Immunization FAQs.

 • Ensure that both the dates of shots and lab evidence results are included where required.
 Forms will be considered incomplete if sections are left blank or lab results are attached separately.
 All forms must be signed by your health care provider.